brentvollebregt/nitratine.net/README.md

 These values do not have to be set to what has been stated above; they are just a way to make getting dynamic code in the header easier.

 # TODO
-- Documentation for new items
 - Create footer for mobile
     - Contents are right sidebar
 - Integrate Google
     - Integrate Good Analytics? - Analytics Reporting API v4 : Proper stats

-# SERVER TODO
-- [ads]"enabled" remove